| name | agent-system |

 - protocol DTOs, prompts, tiers, skills, toolset, AI-SDK UI-message stream

-owns agent-system semantics.
+agent-system semantics.

 Package Boundaries